 It's not easy to lead a class, whether you're teaching or facilitating.
 Let me first say a word on facilitating--that modern take on teaching which is supposed to encourage participation, interaction, and pro-activeness.
 That's the rosy ideal behind the idea.
 Usually it results in horribly awkward silences and a traumatized facilitator who ends up babbling wildly, painfully aware that he/she isn't supposed to be talking so much, why isn't anyone saying anything, this lesson was a failure, an epic failure, and what made anyone think facilitating a class was easy?
 I'd rather go to the dentist!
 At least they don't expect you to talk.
 Talk, people, talk!!
 Why won't you talk??!

-From this you can probably tell I've had my share of facilitating failures (could that be considered a pun, by the way?)
+From this you can probably tell I've had my share of facilitating failures (could that be considered a pun, or would it more correctly be a sort of zeugma, by the way?)

 I think realizing this is probably the first step to being a good student, to improving your classroom experience (since my small church rents classrooms in a school, that's completely accurate; but I suppose this does apply to non-spiritual classes as well, so.)

 At the risk of sounding like Christianized link bait, (see title of post!)
 I humbly offer some simple tips you probably already knew: